xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-a-z/system-functions-a-z/wx.md

 If the value of `⎕WX` of a GUI object is initially 0, it will not expose its members.
 If you subsequently change it from 0 to 1, it will expose them.
 If you change its `⎕WX` back to 0, it will not expose any yet-unexposed members, although already-exposed members will continue to be exposed.

-The value of `⎕WX` in a clear workspace is defined by the default_wx parameter (see Installation & Configuration Guide:

-Configuration Parameters default_wx on page 1) which itself defaults to 3.
+The value of `⎕WX` in a clear workspace is defined by the default_wx parameter (see [ default_wx on page 1](../../UserGuide/Installation%20and%20Configuration/Configuration%20Parameters.htm#default_wx)) which itself defaults to 3.

 `⎕WX` has namespace scope and may be localised in a function header.
 This allows you to create a utility namespace or utility function in which the exposure of objects is known and determined, regardless of its global value in the workspace.